 Did you know that majority of cyber attacks on enterprise networks start with spear phishing emails?
 According to a research by security software firm Trend Micro, 91% of cyber attacks that result in data breaches begin with a spear phishing email.
 Cyber criminals send fraudulent emails where they portray themselves as a friend, bank, financial institution or business, and trick users into sharing their sensitive information with them.

-In this article, you will learn about seven effective ways to protect your business from spear phishing attacks.
+In this article, you will learn about seven effective ways to protect your business from recent spear phishing attacks.

 Make Cyber Security a Priority